 Hyderabad - 500032,

-The Latin America Aviation Market is segmented by Type (Commercial Aircraft, Military Aircraft, and General Aviation) and Geography.
+The Latin American Aviation Market is Segmented by Type (Commercial Aircraft, Military Aircraft, and General Aviation) and Geography.

-The Latin America Aviation Market is projected to grow with a CAGR of more than 1% during the forecast period.
+The Latin American aviation market is projected to register a CAGR of more than 1% during the forecast period.

-Latin America Aviation market studies overview of passenger traffic, aircraft orders and deliveries, defense spending analysis, the introduction of new routes, and airport investments by country.
+The scope of the Latin American aviation market includes an overview of the passenger traffic, aircraft orders and deliveries, defense spending analysis, the introduction of new routes, and airport investments by country.

 Report scope can be customized per your requirements.
 Click here.

-The commercial segment of the Latin America aviation market is anticipated to register the highest CAGR during the forecast period.
+The commercial segment of the Latin American aviation market is anticipated to register the highest CAGR during the forecast period.
 Though the commercial aviation industry growth in the region is less compared to several regions in the world, the growth of LCCs in the region is expected to drive the market in the years to come.
-Azul, LATAM, GOL, Volaris, and JetSmart, some of the major airlines operating in the region, currently have huge aircraft order backlogs.
-In addition to regional airlines, foreign airlines are also expanding into this region.
-For instance, Norwegian Group launched Norwegian Air Argentina in January 2017 and commenced operations from October 2018 in Argentina.
+Azul, LATAM, GOL, Volaris, and JetSmart some of the major airlines operating in the region.
+They currently have huge aircraft order backlogs.
+In addition to regional airlines, foreign airlines are expanding into this region.
+For instance, Norwegian Group launched Norwegian Air Argentina in January 2017 and commenced operations from October 2018, in Argentina.
 As the passenger traffic is growing, major airports in the region are undergoing renovation projects to increase their passenger and aircraft handling capacities.
-For instance, in March 2018, the Argentine government announced plans to invest USD 750 million in the expansion of Ezeiza International airport.
-The renovation of the airport will help it to accommodate four times the number of aircraft that it can handle currently.
-In Latin America, to boost the number of air passenger commercial airlines are providing attractive services like providing free checked baggage, competitively priced fares and announcing new routes.
-Many commercial airlines in the region are upgrading their aircraft fleet for instance, in October 2019, Mexican airline Interjet finalized a deal to buy 12 Airbus A220 passenger jets to replace its partly grounded fleet of Sukhoi Superjet regional aircraft.
-Such developments are expected to drive the Latin American Aviation market.
+For instance, in March 2018, the Argentine government announced plans to invest USD 750 million in the expansion of Ezeiza International Airport.
+The renovation of the airport may help it accommodate four times the number of aircraft than the current capacity.
+In Latin America, to boost the number of air passengers, commercial airlines are providing attractive services, like free checked baggage, competitively priced fares, and new routes.
+Many commercial airlines in the region are upgrading their aircraft fleet.
+For instance, in October 2019, the Mexican airline, Interjet, finalized a deal to buy 12 Airbus A220 passenger jets to replace its partly grounded fleet of Sukhoi Superjet regional aircraft.
+Such developments are expected to drive the Latin American aviation market.

 To understand key trends, Download Sample Report

 As of 2019, Brazil had the highest market share in the Latin American aviation market.
-Brazil is one of the booming markets in the commercial aviation industry and is also one of the top 15 military spenders in the world.
-In the past few years, the Army and Navy of Brazil received funds to replace its aging aircraft fleet.
-Brazil signed a contract with Saab AB to acquire 36 Gripen NG fighter aircraft for the Brazilian Air Force worth USD 5.4 billion.
-The contract was signed in October 2014, with deliveries to begin by mid of 2019 and run through 2024.
-Similarly, in September 2019, the local aircraft manufacturer, Embraer, delivered the first of 28 multi-mission airlift KC-390 to the Brazilian Air Force.
-In the commercial sector, to improve the infrastructure for air travel across the country, the government of Brazil announced its plan to privatize 20 airports recently.
-Major commercial airlines are investing heavily in the procurement of new aircraft, for instance, the Brazilian commercial airline Azul placed an order of 51 Embraer E-Jet E2 family of aircraft and had received 6 aircraft by the end of 2019.
+Brazil is one of the booming markets in the commercial aviation industry, as well as one of the top 15 military spenders in the world.
+In the past few years, the Army and Navy of Brazil received funds to replace their aging aircraft fleet.
+Brazil signed a contract with Saab AB to acquire 36 Gripen NG fighter aircraft for the Brazilian Air Force, worth USD 5.4 billion.
+The contract was signed in October 2014, with deliveries planned to begin by mid-2019 and run through 2024.
+Similarly, in September 2019, the local aircraft manufacturer, Embraer, delivered the first 28 multi-mission airlift KC-390 to the Brazilian Air Force.
+In the commercial sector, to improve the infrastructure for air travel across the country, the Government of Brazil announced its plan to privatize 20 airports.
+Major commercial airlines are investing heavily in the procurement of new aircraft.
+For instance, the Brazilian commercial airline, Azul, placed an order of 51 Embraer E-Jet E2 family of aircraft and received six aircraft by the end of 2019.
 Thus, the ongoing investments in airport infrastructure and the growing emphasis on airline fleet expansion to match the capacity demand are propelling the growth of the aviation market in Brazil.